-Residents frequently feel unsafe traveling in Bayview-Hunters Point.
+Residents frequently feel unsafe traveling in the Bayview.
 This is especially the case while waiting at bus stops or while riding on transit.
 At the same time, disagreement exists within the community over increased policing.
 Safety solutions need to be holistic and comprehensive.